Hanns Martin Schleyer: Kidnapping and murder

-On 5 September 1977, a RAF unit, Kommando Siegfried Hausner, named after a RAF figure killed during the Stockholm embassy attack two years earlier, attacked the chauffeured car carrying Hanns Martin Schleyer, then president of the German employers' association, in Cologne, just after the car had turned right from Friedrich Schmidt Strasse into Vincenz-Statz Strasse.
+On 5 September 1977, an RAF unit, Kommando Siegfried Hausner, named after an RAF figure killed during the Stockholm embassy attack two years earlier, attacked the chauffeured car carrying Schleyer in Cologne, just after the car had turned right from Friedrich Schmidt Strasse into Vincenz-Statz Strasse.
 His driver was forced to brake when a pram suddenly appeared in the street in front of them.
 The police escort vehicle behind them was unable to stop in time, and crashed into Schleyer's car.
 Four (or possibly five) masked RAF members then jumped out and sprayed bullets into the two vehicles, killing four members of the convoy.
 Schleyer was then pulled out of the car and forced into the RAF assailants' own getaway van.

 The RAF demanded that the West German government release captured members of their organization.
 After this demand was declined the RAF members were all eventually found dead in their jail cells.
 After Schleyer's kidnappers received the news of the deaths of their imprisoned comrades, Schleyer was taken from Brussels on 18 October 1977, and shot dead en route to Mulhouse, France, where his body was left in the boot of a green Audi 100 on the rue Charles Péguy.